katma889/CRW-assembly-pipeline/README.md

 ```
 ### 1.4 Database
 Blobdatabase folder was created and then we added the results from blastn, diamond.blastx and coverage information in that folder.
-We download filtered.taxdump dataset  as described in the "https://blobtoolkit.genomehubs.org/install/#databases" and then created a textfile named "CRW_assembly.yaml" which is included in the script below
+We download taxdump dataset as described [here](https://blobtoolkit.genomehubs.org/install/#databases) and then created a textfile named "CRW_assembly.yaml" which is included in the script below
 CRW_assembly.yaml

 ```